ZeroXSHDW/Apache-Tomcat-Password-Security-Audit/README.md

 #### Testing Scripts
 - **Test Scripts**:
   - `test_config_unix.py`: Automated testing to verify the functionality of `CheckTomcatConfigUnix.py`.
-  - `test_config_win.ps1`: Automated testing to verify the functionality of `CheckTomcatConfigWin.ps1`.
+  - `test_config_win.ps1`: Automated testing to verify the functionality of `CheckTomcatConfigWin.ps1` and `Remote_CheckTomcatConfigWinRemote.ps1`.
-  - `test/` folder: Contains test scripts and resources for validating the auditing scripts (`CheckTomcatConfigUnix.py` and `CheckTomcatConfigWin.ps1`).
+  - `test/` folder: Contains test scripts and resources for validating the auditing scripts.
 These tests confirm that the auditing scripts correctly identify and report compliance issues.

 ## Prerequisites